Upgrade your browser to improve your experience. See recommended browsers

 Since its 1991 founding, the number of Fidelity Charitable’s donors has increased 40-fold, and both grant dollars recommended by donors and the number of grants have skyrocketed by well over 200 times.
 The scope of grantmaking has expanded from Massachusetts and New England to national and international causes.
 Additionally, in keeping with transformations in technology over the same time period, Fidelity Charitable donors have transitioned from making their grant recommendations on paper forms to nearly 90 percent now made online.

 In the last 25 years, Fidelity Charitable has continued to innovate and enhance its program to accommodate the diverse needs of its donor base.
-In the past few years alone, the organization has made it simpler to recommend recurring grants to multiple charities, including from the Fidelity Charitable’s iPhone app, so donors are able to easily and consistently support multiple charities at once.
+In the past few years alone, the organization has made it simpler to recommend recurring grants to multiple charities, including from the Fidelity Charitable’s iOS app, so donors are able to easily and consistently support multiple charities at once.
 The charity has also expanded the assets it can accept to include Bitcoin and added a more diversified range of Fidelity and non-Fidelity investment options, including an impact investing fund, so donors’ contributions can grow based on their strategic giving goals.

 “We are energized by the generosity of our donors and inspired by the way their grant recommendations have advanced education, supported cancer research, fed the hungry, and supported local communities among countless other causes.
 One of the only things to stay the same over the past 25 years is our commitment to making it as easy as possible for them to maximize their giving and support the organizations they care about,” Danforth says.